lsst-sqre/system-test/README.md

 # notebook-demo
 Jupyter Notebooks curated by SQuaRE for demos and testing

 ***Note** there is a special branch called 'prod' in this repo that is continuously deployed into production.
 Do not update this branch unless you know what you are doing.
-(Better instructions that "know what you are doing" will be forthcoming once the workflow settles down).
+(Better instructions than "know what you are doing" will be forthcoming once the workflow settles down).

 ## General setup